 Visit those at the outside northeast courtyard of the Main Quad.
 In 2000 one appeared in the Inner Quad in the mulberry (outer northeast) island; three are on the east side of the Center for Integrated Systems.
 One in the lawn north of Mitchell Earth Sciences has died.

 For the fascinating tale of the introduction of the dove tree to Europe see Elizabeth McClintock’s Trees of Golden Gate Park and San Francisco, Heyday Books, Berkeley, 2001.

-Illustrations (links open new windows): galleryAdditions/Revisions: 3/26/04: The tree in the lawn north of Mitchell was removed (and near death!)
-There are three nice young but flowering trees on the east side of CIS.
+The tree in the lawn north of Mitchell was near death, and removed.
 The young tree in the east lawn of Old Union, a bit drought stressed, eventually died.
 In 2005 one of the CIS specimens died.
-In Spring 2007, two 8-foot high trees were planted facing one another between Moore and McCullough, at the west end (both died).
+In spring 2007, two 8-foot high trees were planted facing one another between Moore and McCullough, at the west end; both died.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 John Rawlings added the rather grim Updates section.
 Family updated from Nyssaceae to Cornaceae (Dec 2017, SP).